At Robin Hood Junior School we will support children and adults to be:

 - literate and numerate –we want to achieve outcomes which build on our starting points and reflect our high expectations

-- hardworking – this means being reflective and resilient; able to persevere, punctual and aware of our place in the community
+- hardworking – this means being reflective and resilient; able to persevere, punctual and aware of our place in society

 - communicators –through all areas of the curriculum and in all our interactions with others we aim to communicate clearly and effectively

 - brave – we are taking risks in our learning, extending ourselves and those around us

 - compassionate – showing we are aware of differing experiences and opportunities; being proactive, tolerant and open to ideas.

 We hope you will see this through our Strategic Development Plan; our curriculum plans and most importantly through the children’s developing knowledge and understanding of subjects; the world they live in and the connections between them.
 We want to build a growing web of memory!

 - Focus on coherence and narrative within subject domains so key concepts are regularly revisited.

 - Connect pupils to great works of the past and the richness, variety and opportunities of the modern world.

 - Teach reflection, critical thinking and questioning.